Introduction to Sleep Hygiene

 - Sleeping environment

 Going to bed and waking up around the same time each day even on weekends and holidays may help regulate our body clock and enhance the quality of one's sleep and wake time.
 Taking naps of less than an hour and avoiding a nap after three or four pm is necessary for early sleep onset at night.
 If we take longer and frequent naps, it will decrease the amount of sleep we need the next night and may lead to fragmented sleep, difficulty initiating sleep or insomnia.
 Such patterns of sleep can cause mood disturbances and fatigue.

 2. Evening and bedtime routine

 Practicing relaxation techniques before bedtime is very beneficial.
-We can take deep breaths and visualise a soothing scene.
+We can take deep breaths and visualize a soothing scene.
 Even a warm shower or bath for about 90 minutes before bed would be of help as it will raise our body temperature and the subsequent drop of it may leave us feeling sleepy.
-Other things like listening to soothing music, reading a book, meditating, practicing restorative yoga, stretching, drinking a cup of non-caffeinated beverage or having only a light snack and avoiding heavy meals near bedtime can contribute to a sleep that is uninterrupted.
+Other things like listening to soothing music, reading a book, meditating, practicing restorative yoga, stretching, drinking a cup of non-caffeinated beverage or having only a light snack, and avoiding heavy meals near bedtime can contribute to sleep that is uninterrupted.
 It will help us calm our body and mind and allow us to transition from wakefulness to sleep.